 Zinc is a critical nutrient that many people are deficient in.
 Zinc is needed for hundreds of enzyme reactions in the body and is extremely important for our health.
 It is very easy in this day and age to become zinc deficient because of a few factors.
 We tend to “waste” zinc while we are stressed, so we burn through it quicker.
 Vegetarian and vegan diets are very low in zinc, but the SAD diet is also very low in zinc.
 We need sufficient stomach acid to even digest and utilize zinc, so even if people are getting enough of it they might not be absorbing it well.
 Although even with sufficient stomach acid, we do not absorb zinc very well!
-Heavy metal toxicity (especially mercury) can interfere with zinc absorption.
+Heavy metal toxicity (especially mercury and cadmium) can interfere with zinc absorption.

 WHY DO WE NEED ZINC?

 Zinc is needed for at least 300 different enzyme reactions in the body.
 Some of the most important things we need zinc for include: